Introduction

 Let’s break down the code:

-• The get_job_search_results function takes a query as input and returns a list of search results from the SerpAPIWrapper.
-It’s provided as an argument for our tool and specifies what it actually does.
+function takes a query as input and returns a list of search results from the SerpAPIWrapper.
+It’s provided as an argument for our tool and specifies what it actually does. - The

-• The name parameter is self-explanatory.
-The agent will reference the tool by name as it goes through its process.
+parameter is self-explanatory.
+The agent will reference the tool by name as it goes through its process. - The

 You’ll also notice that we passed our AutoblocksCallbackHandler to the agent.
 This component records and publishes all events and actions performed by our agent to the Autoblock platform, allowing us to review and analyze them later.